How to Grow and Care for Crassula capitella 'Campfire' Indoors

 Temperature and Humidity

-Average room humidity is ideal for Campfire Crassula as it has no need for high humidity.
+Average humidity of 50-55% is ideal for Campfire Crassula as it has no need for extra humidity.
 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.
 Take care not to damage the fragile leaves.

 Potting Soil